svitovyda/autocomplete_test_task/README.md

 This case is shown in a demo **`WordsScreen`**.

- - _Note:_ I used the **WireMock** API, where the search is faked by always returning the string surrounded with random chars of random length as prefix and suffix added to `query`, so the data will never be the same for the same `query` and will always return some search results.
+ - _Note:_ I used the **WireMock** API, where the search is faked by always returning the string surrounded with random chars of random length as prefix and suffix added to `query`, so the `data` will never be the same for the same `query` and will always return some search results.
+ - _Note:_ in `contentFetcher` each request/response is stored with `query`.
+This way when there are lots of queries triggered only the one for the latest `query` will be dispatched.
- - _Note:_ as `contentFetcher` is implemented to specifically serve search words by query and it shouldn't be universal in this project, I didn't implement the erasing of previous `data` in its state, to be able to show previous search results in case of errors.
-It can be converted into a more universal one, either by making erasing of previously loaded `data` configurable or by preserving non-empty data in a separate state outside of this universal hook.
+ - _Note:_ as `contentFetcher` is implemented to specifically serve search words by `query` and it shouldn't be universal in this project, I didn't implement the erasing of previous `data` in its state, to be able to show previous search results in case of errors.
+It can be converted into a more universal one, either by making erasing of previously loaded `data` configurable or by preserving non-empty `data` in a separate state outside of this universal hook.

  #### The script generating mocks on **WireMock** (for **`WordsScreen`** demo example):
  **`/search`**